 Conversely, categories and topics that were once highly relevant are no longer as searched for as before, including but not limited to travel, hospitality, events and live entertainment.
 As such, the Google May 2020 Core Update has a direct impact on these industries.

 IMPACT ON THE TRAVEL, HOSPITALITY, EVENTS AND ENTERTAINMENT INDUSTRIES

 The drop in relevance and fewer searches for businesses, products and services in the travel, hospitality, events and entertainment industry will mean the search engine ranking performance (SERP) for such searches will be much lower.

 This can have long-term consequences even after the Covid-19 pandemic is over unless Google runs another update.
 Even so, there is no guarantee that your website’s search engine ranking performance will return to prior levels.

 While there are no guaranteed solutions to what you can do to prevent a drop in SERP, here are some recommendations that you should do to minimise the volatility over time.

 UPDATE YOUR WEBSITE CONTENT

-If your business has a website, you want to ensure it is search engine optimized so that it ranks high in Google for your desired target keywords.
+If your business has a website, you want to ensure it is search engine optimised so that it ranks high in Google for your desired target keywords.
 This would be your pre-Covid-19 target keywords.

 However, what you need to do now is to introduce content with keywords such as Covid-19 relevant keywords such as corona virus, remote, online, virtual, delivery, and social distancing.
 But, you must ensure that these keywords are used in the context of your business.

 Note: This is not a call for you to use a black hat technique known as “keyword stuffing” by just having the Covid-19 keywords placed all-around your website.
-If you do this and the context of the keywords is not relevant, Google will penalize you and down-rank your website.
+If you do this and the context of the keywords is not relevant, Google will penalise you and down-rank your website.